acarrillo2019/unit-4-game/README.md

 The CrystalsCollector! game is a Coding Bootcamp homework assignment.

 Changes since last version:
-- Added basic HTML structure for game
+- Added images to html
-- Started basic styling
+- Basic styling to images